University of Wisconsin–Madison

 Policy Areas Economic Justice, Civil Rights, Democracy & Governance

 California has lead the nation in the development of local minimum wage ordinances.
-This reports how cities and counties have developed enforcement regimes for these new laws while also working within existing state enforcement systems....
+This report details how cities and counties have developed enforcement regimes for these new laws while also working within existing state enforcement systems....

 Type Policy Brief or Report